The Maths Equation

 A major influence upon homeschooling families’ approaches are the interests and talents of family members, in particular the parents.
-Some of PC’s passions and strengths include maths and he is passionate that maths receives a high priority, that it is not just confined to textbook learning but to everyday living and chat.
-Many a meal conversation has devolved into a maths chat involving demonstrating a point on a piece of paper or blackboard, and long conversations.
+Some of PC’s passions and strengths include maths.
+He is passionate that maths receives a high priority, that it is not just confined to textbook learning but to everyday living and chat.
+Many a meal conversation has devolved into a maths chat.
+Involving demonstrating a point on a piece of paper or blackboard, and long conversations.
 He is particularly adept at helping each child through their stumbling areas and tailoring the visualisation to their understanding, ie one child’s analogies involved pizzas, for another child when discussing hundreds, tens and units the ‘aid’ will be lolly bags.

-Despite PC’s strong talent and passion for maths, work time constraints have meant we have had to outsource in the form of textbooks and of late online academies.
-Which textbooks to use, or even if you use textbooks is one of the ‘big questions’.
-When our oldest Anna Maria, became highschool age we were using Singapore Maths for our primary aged children after trying a few other options.
-We initially chose to continue with Singapore Maths for highschool, unfortunately we didn’t find it an easy solution for our family.
-Despite Anna Maria being a strong maths student we sorely noted the lack of a teacher’s book, and whilst the problem solving was excellent the lack of iteration when introducing new concepts was a major weak point.
-This particularly would be a massive drawback for our next student who needed more repetition in foundational work with new concepts before moving onto problem solving.
+Despite PC’s strong talent and passion for maths, work time constraints have meant we have had to outsource in the form of textbooks and online academies.
+Which textbooks to use, or even whether to use textbooks is one of the ‘big questions’.
+When our eldest, Anna Maria, became highschool age we were using Singapore Maths for our primary aged children, after trying a few other options.
+We initially continued with Singapore Maths for highschool, unfortunately it wasn’t an easy solution for our family.
+Despite Anna Maria being a strong maths student, we sorely noted the lack of a teacher’s book.
+Whilst the problem solving was excellent, the lack of iteration when introducing new concepts was a major weak point.
+This particularly would be a massive drawback for our next student, who needed more repetition in foundational work with new concepts, before moving onto problem solving.

-Searching for the ‘right’ maths program for our highschoolers, we found our solution in Mathematics.com.au, an Australian computer tutoring software.
-Tutored lessons are followed by maths questions, the student needs to master the questions before he can move onto the next level.
-A major strength is that the program marks the students work and records their progress, parents can easily review progress, as a busy homeschool mum juggling multiple grades this was a definite advantage to allowing me to ‘keep my finger on the pulse.’
+Searching for the ‘right’ maths program for our Homeschool Highschool Maths needs, we found our solution in Mathematics.com.au.
+An Australian computer tutoring software.
+Tutored lessons are followed by maths questions.
+The student needs to master the questions before he can move onto the next level.
+A major strength is that the program marks the students work and records their progress, parents can easily review progress.
+As a busy homeschool mum juggling multiple grades this was a definite advantage to allowing me to ‘keep my finger on the pulse.’

-We have used Mathematics.com.au for the past six years now, one disadvantage though is, it isn’t designed as a complete stand alone program, the writers expect it to be a supporting programs to supplement school lessons.
+We have used Mathematics.com.au for the past six years now.
+One disadvantage though is, it isn’t designed as a complete stand alone program.
+The creators expect it to be a supporting programs to supplement school lessons.
 So whilst all concepts are covered they don’t feel there are enough repetition questions for mastery.
 Whilst we haven’t found the shorter amount of questions to be a problem for our ‘quicker to grasp students’ it perhaps is a problem for one of our children.

-This year we trialled The Life of Fred for one of our children as we hoped the living maths style would catch his interest, a change did help in the short term.
-For this student who is destined to go a different route he is now using Kahn Academy, watching the maths tutorials and answering the questions.
-I’m not sure what has caused a change, but he has clicked and his confidence has grown and for the first time he has begun to believe that he is “not bad at maths”.
+This year we trialled The Life of Fred for one of our children.
+We hoped the living maths style would catch his interest, a change did help in the short term.
+For this student who is destined to go a different route he is now using Kahn Academy.
+Watching the maths tutorials and answering the questions.
+I’m not sure what has caused a change, but he has clicked and his confidence has grown.
+For the first time he has begun to believe that he is “not bad at maths”.
 Fantastic news!:)